Shiver Me Timbers (2025 film)

-Shiver Me Timbers is a 2025 British splatter comedy horror film written and directed by Paul Stephen Mann in his directorial debut.
+Shiver Me Timbers is a 2025 British splatter comedy horror film written and directed by Paul Stephen Mann.
 It stars Amy Mackie, Tony Greer, Brendan Nelson, Niamh Parrington, Murdo Adams, Stephen Corrall, Joel McDade, Ross Dillon, David Hallows, Paul Dewdney, Yu Heng Li and Leona Roberts.
 The film serves as a horror retelling of E. C. Segar's Popeye.
 It was released on April 1, 2025, by Gravitas Ventures.

 The film is one of three live-action horror films featuring Popeye that were released in 2025 after the character became public domain in the United States: the other two are Popeye's Revenge and Popeye the Slayer Man.

 Plot

-Set in the summer of 1986, Olive Oyl and her brother Castor, venture into Northern California for a camping trip to witness the rare Halley’s Comet meteor shower.
+Set in the summer of 1986, Olive Oyl and her brother Castor venture into Northern California for a camping trip to witness the rare Halley's Comet meteor shower.

 A reclusive fisherman named Popeye is fishing in solitude when a fragment of the comet crashes nearby, lodging itself in his corncob pipe, transforming Popeye into a grotesque, superhuman killer.

 As the teens settle in the forest, Popeye kills a punk named Spike, causing his friend Skits to run away.
 In a secluded outhouse, Popeye sneaks up on Stevie, ripping his head off in a gruesome act before defecating on his body.
 He then skews Trent with a baseball bat and decapitates Lizzy.
 Olive, Castor, and Cyla scramble to formulate an escape plan.

 Castor nearly escapes but is caught by Popeye, and douses him in toxic waste.
 Olive then discovers Lt.
 Lang, who tries to intervene, only to be bludgeoned to death by Popeye.

 Just as Popeye is about to murder Cyla, Skits returns, blinding Popeye in one eye before Popeye crushes his skull beneath his boot.
 Olive grabs the comet fragment lodged in Popeye’s pipe (losing her hand in the process) and uses it to power a giant buzz saw she finds in Lt.
 Lang's cabin.

-Olive and Popeye fight, ending with Olive slashing into Popeye’s torso, killing him.
+Olive and Popeye fight, ending with Olive slashing into Popeye's torso, killing him.

 Back at home, Olive builds herself a robotic hand.